-In recent years, revisions to ISO 13837 (Road vehicles - Safety glazing materials - Method for the determination of solar transmittance) started in June 2018, adopted almost all of the more than 10 comments and data provided by Japan, and were approved by an FDIS vote in August 2021.
-Furthermore, ISO 5685 (Road vehicles - Testing the abrasion resistance of automotive glazing with the windscreen wiper test) standard development began in November 2020 and was approved by a DIS vote with comments attached in August 2021.
-Japan proposed two revision comments for this standard.
-These efforts enhanced its voice and secured acceptance of test conditions utilized in Japan too.
+In recent years, ISO 5685 (Road vehicles - Testing the abrasion resistance of automotive glazing with the windscreen wiper test) standard development began in November 2020 and was approved by a FDIS vote in April 2022 and issued on May 21st.
+For the standard on abrasion resistance to windscreen wipers, Japan proposed two revision comments.
+These efforts enhanced its voice and secured acceptance of test conditions utilized in Japan.
 Standard content has improved for us.

-Recently ISO AWI 6041 (Road vehicles - Safety glazing materials - Method for the determination of relevant optical characteristics in camera sensing areas) standard development has been proposed, and the content under consideration is not only glass but also camera-side evaluation methods, including distortion and pixel shift.
-ISO NP TS 8231 (Road vehicles - Requirements for Automotive Display System) standard development has presented a collaborative work process with WG3 handling content related to the display system and WG2 handling content related to glass performance.
+Recently ISO AWI 6041 (Road vehicles - Safety glazing materials - Method for the determination of relevant optical characteristics in camera sensing areas) standard development was proposed.
+We are working to compile the WD by the end of the year, including not only glass but also camera-side evaluation methods.
+ISO NP TS 8231 (Road vehicles - Requirements for Automotive Display System) standard development is for the purpose of ensuring visibility through displays.
+The WD is being prepared collaboratively with WG3 handling content related to the display system and WG2 handling content related to glass performance.
+Japan is objecting to one of the test items proposed by the United States and is currently discussing it.